 Courts also frequently award money for pain and suffering or to compensate you for an ongoing disability.
 Of course, money can’t reverse the damage and emotional trauma of a dog bite, but it can ease your financial stress as you cope with sometimes debilitating injuries.

-Talk to a Marietta Dog Bite Lawyer for Free
+Talk to a Marietta Dog Bite Attorney for Free